giuliodondi/kOS-Shuttle-OPS3/README.md

 - _Runway_ is the runway you will land on.
 There are always at least two runways even if there is a single strip of tarmac (one for each side).
 The choice is random upon selecting the landing site, but you can override it here
 - _Apch mode_ is a parameter used by TAEM guidance, by default is set to Overhead.
 Leave it be for now.
 - _DAP_ selects the digital autopilot modes. **As long as you leave it OFF the program will not send any steering commands**.
 More on autopilot modes later on.
 - _Auto Flaps_ will enable pitch trimming by moving the elevons and body flap. **99.9% of the time you want this ON**.
+Automatic trimming only activates when the aerodynamic load crosses a threshold
 - _Auto Airbk_ will toggle between manual (off) and automatic (on) rudder speedbrake functionality. **Also leave this ON during Entry** and don't worry about it until TAEM
 - _RESET_ allows you to completely reset the guidance algorithms during either Entry or TAEM.
 The program will also actuate this every time you change target, runway or approach.
 - _Log Data_ will log some telemetry data to the file **Ships/Script/Shuttle_OPS3/LOGS/ops3_log.csv**